GAM-team/GAM/wiki/Users-Drive-Copy-Move.md

 ```

 ## Move files and folders
+## Move My Drive folder to Shared Drive
+There are two methods for moving a folder from a My Drive to a Shared Drive:
+* Drive UI - You can simple drag and drop the folder from the My Drive to the Shared Drive
+  * Google inspects the content of the folder and may not perform the move if files and folders within the selected folder are owned by users outside of your domain
+  * All folder and files IDs are preserved
+* GAM
+  * The Drive API doesn't allow moving a folder from a My Drive to a Shared Drive; GAM has to recreate the folders on the Shared Drive, thus changing their IDs
+  * Files are  simply moved from their existing My Drive folder to the recreated Shared Drive folder; their IDs do not change
+  * Files owmed by users outside of your domain can't be moved

 ## Simple moves by changing parents
 Use this command in the following cases:
 * Move a file or folder from one location to another on My Drive